MDAnalysis/UserGuide/doc/source/contributing_code.rst

           sphinxcontrib-bibtex \
           sphinx-sitemap

-Ensure that you have a working C/C++ compiler (e.g. gcc or clang).
-You will also need Python ≥ 3.10.
+Ensure that you have a working C/C++ compiler (e.g. :program:`gcc` or :program:`clang`).
+You will also need Python ≥ 3.10 (which you already installed in your virtual environment).
 We will now install MDAnalysis.

     .. code-block:: bash